ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## first_day_of_week

-The first day of the week assumed by functions [`toStartOfInterval`](../../sql-reference/functions/date-time-functions.md#toStartOfInterval) and [`dateDiff`](../../sql-reference/functions/date-time-functions.md#dateDiff) functions when using weeks as unit.
+The first day of the week assumed by [`toStartOfInterval`](../../sql-reference/functions/date-time-functions.md#toStartOfInterval) function when using weeks as unit.

 Possible values: